 Our centerpiece truly made the table.
 We arranged dark flowers and greenery in vintage apothecary bottles and scattered them down the length of the table.
 We then added thrifted black books to the mix, and wove more greenery through it all to create a garland.

 Of course, the design wouldn’t have been complete without some moody candlelight.
-These candelabras and these claw candleholders were the perfect solution for our old-world black-on-black vision.
+These 3-arm candelabras, vintage brass and claw candleholders were the perfect solution for our old-world black-on-black vision.

 Carmen made these wax-dipped roses to place at each seat.
 The deep crimson made for the most amazing pop of color against the all-black details, and best of all, the wax preserves the roses forever, making for the perfect party favor.

-To really turn up the creepiness, I sourced some old family photos from the Austin Antique Mall and placed them in the centerpiece.
+To really turn up the creepiness, I sourced some old family photos from the Austin Antique Mall (Etsy also has a bunch) and placed them in the centerpiece.
 Nothing’s more unsettling than feeling like you’re being watched!

 I’ll be the first to admit that I’ve never met a cheese board I didn’t like, but this dark and decadent one might be my favorite yet.
 We piled the brie, salami, grapes, rye toasts, fig chutney and candied nuts onto a large silver platter for a wickedly delicious display.